-The weary house stood in the shadow of an overgrown maple, its dense leaf canopy bathing it in perpetual darkness.
-Rot had formed in the window corners and a scaly moss blanketed the roof’s cracked shingles like a spreading disease.
-The dwelling remained partially visible from the main drag, but if you hiked along Barnard Street past the broken down service station and abandoned strip mall you could get a good look at it resting at the edge of the crumbling parking lot.
+The weary house stood in the shadow of an overgrown maple, its dense leaf canopy burying it in perpetual darkness.
+Rot had formed in the window corners, and a scaly moss blanketed the roof’s cracked shingles like a spreading disease.
+The dwelling remained partially visible from the main drag, but if you hiked along Barnard Street, past the broken-down service station and abandoned strip mall, you could see it resting at the edge of the crumbling parking lot.

-The building emerged from the post war housing boom when one-family residences had bloomed like dandelions across America’s landscape.
-Families had lived there once, celebrated Christmases, birthdays, job promotions, and graduations.
-Children had run through the backyard sprinkler while parents kept an eye from plastic lawn chairs and sipped ice tea in the hazy New England heat.
+The building emerged from the postwar housing boom when one-family residences had popped up like dandelions across America’s landscape.
+Families had once lived there, celebrated Christmases, birthdays, job promotions, and graduations.
+Children had run through backyard sprinklers while parents kept an eye on them from plastic lawn chairs and sipped iced tea in the hazy New England heat.

-Time had passed, and people moved away.
+Time passed.
+People moved away.
 But no one came back to visit Barnard Street.

-No one stood at the edge of the parking lot and reminisced about their childhood, wondering what the house now looked like inside or who lived in their old bedroom.
-No one dug into their attic’s moldy boxes to retrieve family photos from their days on Barnard Street.
-In fact, most had abandoned the dwelling in haste, leaving their belongings and haunted nightmares behind.
+No one stood at the edge of the parking lot and reminisced about his childhood, wondering what the inside looked like now or who lived there.
+No one dug into the attic’s moldy boxes to retrieve family photos depicting days on Barnard Street.
+In fact, most residents had abandoned the dwelling in haste, leaving belongings and haunted nightmares behind.
 For those who had passed through its hungry walls, the house held a legacy of misfortune, death, and misery.
-Barnard Street travelers especially could sense the house’s deadly aura.
-They would grip their children’s hands tighter and quicken their pace as they passed, as if the living structure might come alive and snatch them.
+Barnard Street travelers could sense the house’s deadly aura, gripping their children’s hands tighter and quickening their pace as they passed, as if the living structure might come alive and snatch them.

-The property stood vacant most of the time, but tonight a light burned in a smudged window.
+The property stands vacant most of the time, but tonight a light burned in a smudged window.